A profile of Gus Tugendhat, Tussell founder for City A.M.

 Tugendhat praises the government’s transparency and accountability as a “tide that raises all boats”.

 If the government is better at publishing data, Tussell benefits, and in turn, so does the market at large.
-If everyone can see which tenders are open, or approaching, in theory it should level the playing field, offering equal opportunity to both SMEs and behemoths alike.
+If everyone can see which government tenders are open, or approaching, in theory it should level the playing field, offering equal opportunity to both SMEs and behemoths alike.

 “It’s not just the big beasts asking themselves these questions,” he says.
 “One of our customers is a Bristol based workwear company, and they win big government contracts for workwear, and they’ve got really sophisticated business development processes.
 They really want to deeply understand their target market, their addressable market.”